-These pages ★ The President 107 is a blank canvas for her owner to personalize.
-Apart from the basic hull design, bulkheads and bilges, she is a fully custom yacht.
+The President 107 is a blank canvas for a designer.
+Apart from the basic hull design, bulkheads and bilges, she is a custom yacht.

-These pages \ Satinfinished teak and cherry are the predominant woods used throughout the yacht; granite of different hues is used liberally on countertops and floors.

-MAIN DECK

-hose of you who follow Formula One racing will know that when the professional drivers speak about their cars and those of their competitors, they use the word "pace" to describe performance instead of "speed" or "acceleration".

-"My car has good pace."
-"The Ferraris showed good pace in qualifying."
-Obviously it means roughly the same thing, but it is the buzzword of the pros, so we can all nod our heads knowledgeably and say, "Yeah, good pace.
-He has very good pace.
-Speed?
-What's that?
-So dated."

-The same thing has happened with boats when referring to their capacity.
-"Space" seems somehow to have been displaced by "volume."
-"Excellent volume for its length."
-"The boat's volume bespeaks a comfortable interior."
-Again, the words are more or less interchangeable but it's volume to the fore.
-Frankly I have no idea what the mathematical formula for volume is, but I do know it pretty well describes how much easy living area you can cram into a hull of a certain length.
+you can cram into a hull of a certain length.
 Some boats have volume, some don't - not that there's anything wrong with that.
 The President 107 has volume in spades.
-You first get a sense of it as you board the aft gangway and look up at the towering three tiers of decks.
+You first get a sense of it as you board at the aft gangway and look up at the towering three tiers of decks.
 Unless you've already been influenced by the previous paragraph, you might not automatically think, "Aaah, volume," but it might occur to you, however subconsciously, that this is a lot of boat.
 "This is a custom yacht."
-That's the first thing my guide, Alain Cousineau, President of Presidential Yachts, impressed on me when we met in Aventura, Florida, to tour the vessel.
-Within the confines of the basic hull design, watertight bulkheads, bilge compartments and the like, all decisions as to the interior appearance, accommodations plan, furnishings, choice of electronics, and so on, are made by the 107's owner and, in this case, designer Patty Horn.
-Essentially, Cousineau and his designer said, "Here's the space, now fill it."
+That's the first thing my guide, Alain Cousineau, president of Presidential Yachts, impressed on me when we met in Aventura, Florida, to tour the as of yet unnamed vessel.
+Within the confines of the basic hull design, watertight bulkheads, bilge compartments and the like, all decisions as to the interior appearance, accommodations plan, furnishings, choice of electronics, and so on, are made by the proud owner and, in this case, designer Patty Horn.
+Essentially, Mr. Cousineau and his designers said, "Here's the space, now fill it."
 This yacht has been filled very well, I would say.

-First contact is with a teak aft deck, the soft feel

-of new wood under one's feet providing a welcome sensation.
+First contact is with a teak aft deck, the soft feel of new wood under one's feet providing a welcome sensation.
 We pass through sliding double-air doors and enter the large, open living area.

-Here again, Cousineau is quick to point out that the fixtures will all be different next time, but as far as I'm concerned this is a very pleasant saloon.
+Here again, Alain is quick to point out that the fixtures will all be different next time, but as far as I'm concerned this is a very pleasant saloon, styled at the hands of Patty Horn.
 The furnishings are comfortable and unpretentious, with sofa and easy chairs grouped around the coffee table.
 To starboard is a granite-topped bar, aft of which a TV hutch houses a pop-up 42in screen; an attractive gloss-varnished ceiling tray hovers over all.

-The predominant wood used throughout the interior is satin-finished teak, but with some cherry mixed in.
-The joinerwork is of good quality and one delightful inlaid credenza forward of the dining table has a very attractive ebony veneer which, a surprise to me, brings out luscious deep red/gold tones along with the black when used in this way; the coffee table has ebony legs in traditional black.
-Granite of various hues is used liberally - as flooring and countertops, from the bar in the saloon, through the galley, to the bathrooms in the sleeping cabins, and even extending to the crew's galley aft.
+The predominant wood used throughout the interior is satinfinished teak, but with some cherry mixed in.
+The joinerwork is of good quality and one delightful inlaid credenza forward of the dining table, has a very attractive ebony veneer which, a surprise to me, brings out luscious deep red/gold tones along with the black when used in this way; the coffee table has ebony

-Above \ Frosted-glass double doors decorated with fern-like patterns lead into the master and guest staterooms, decorated in soothing neutral hues.

-These pages \ Enough room for four staterooms is available, but this owner chose to split the space between three cabins.
+Satin-finished teak and cherry are the predominant woods used throughout; granite of different hues are used liberally on countertops and floors. legs in traditional black.
+We find granite of various hues used liberally - as flooring and countertops, from the bar in the saloon, through the galley, to the bathrooms in the sleeping cabins, and even extending to the crew's galley aft.
 It may be getting a bit ahead of the story to say that all the stairways, inside and out, are broad and easy to negotiate.
 This is worth noting, I think, because we are all familiar with boats, however opulent, that contain precipitous or cramped stairs to reach cabins or flybridges.
-This is not the case here and I mention it because the saloon holds a very attractive stairway leading up to the pilothouse.
+This is not the case here and I mention it because the saloon houses a very attractive stairway leading up to the pilothouse.
 The curved teak handrail on its stainless supports reminds one of a piece of sculpture, and the wood, of course, blends well with the rest of the saloon paneling.